Table of Contents

 Signs and Symptoms of Nursemaid’s elbow

 It is an acute condition that occurs after the injury.
 The child tends to hold the arm by the side, the elbow is slightly bent and ventral surface of hand is facing towards the body.
-Left arm is said to be more commonly injured.
+The left arm is said to be more commonly injured.
 The various signs and symptoms include:

 - Pain and tenderness on a lateral aspect of the elbow.